suits-rpg/rules/lib/rules/combat.md

 The Warhammer seems on a pure power basis to be superior, especially against armor.
 However the cutting weapon will cause more

+#### Weapon Sizes

+The larger the weapon, the more damage it does; see the leverage table for details.
+However there are other effects for weapon sizes:

+##### Small Weapons

+Small weapons do less damage; however they can be used in your off hand with another small or medium weapon for extra defense and rarely an extra attack.

+Small weapons are -2 defense against Large weapons, unless you have a shield.

+##### Medium Weapons

+Medium weapons are -1 defense against Large wespons unless you have a shield.

+##### Large Weapons

+Large weapons require two hands; this means you cannot use a shield or off hand weapon with a large weapon.

+##### Pole Weapons

+Pole weapons are like Large Weapons.
+Only Spears, Warhammers, and Axes can be pole weapons.
+Pole spears do +1 power; other pole weapons do +2 power.
+Pole weapons require one round to lift before being used.
+This is a variant on Slow; there are no exceptions to this - you can't use bonus cards to lift a polearm slower.
+Polearms are +1 to your defense versus all weapons -- even other Pole Weapons.

+Polearms are around 8' long; they cannot be taken in many situations like natural caves, dense marshes, etc. because of their great size.
+On the plus side, their defense bonus applies to any allies directly in front of the user, and a polearm user can attack over an ally, at -1 to their offensive skill.
+A single polearm user can defend up to two allies at once.

+Polearms provide great overlapping defense.
+The maximum defensive bonus you get from multiple polearms is +2.

 ### Ranged Weapons

+Ranged Weapons allow you to attack faster , longer, and (in modern times) with much greate effect than hand weapons.

+You cannot "get better at" dodging bullets (and for this purpose, arrows).
+Your defensive rank vs. ranged weapons is your (Reflexes + 5)/2, round up, if you are aware

+If you move you are also much harder to hit; add the square root of your meters travelled if you travelled 3 or more meters, and if you draw under that with a high card, automatically avoid fire.

 Range (In Meters)